euigyuki/os-course/docs/javadebugger.md

 Add breakpoints inside run() methods
 Watch shared variables like buffers or flags
 Use breakpoints to pause competing threads

+## 6. Optional: Use Logs Instead of Breakpoints
+Not every bug needs a breakpoint.
+Sometimes, it’s easier to log what your program is doing.
+Use Java's Logger:

+If you want more control, use java.util.logging.Logger for real log levels

 ## 💡 Pro Tip: Watch Expressions

 Use the Watch panel to track variables, like: